 I was present, doing battle with a machine that was going to give me cash, I hoped, using my debit card from BOA, but I couldn’t figure out how to get more than $80.
 My husband suggested that I write my check for $400 (rather than the $200 I owed him) and he’d give me half of it for my cash.
 I would write this check on my Bank of America checkbook.

+That seemed a good idea, so, in full view of the 2 cashiers, I wrote this check and he stepped up to cash it.
 The cashier demanded that he be fingerprinted before she would cash the relatively small check.
 They had just watched me (the account holder) write the check in the first place, and we explained why we were writing it (need cash for vacation).
 Still, some flunky raced out with an inky thing and he had to put his fingerprint on the bottom of this Bank of America check before they would cash it.

 Now, what occurs to me is this: what good is my husband’s fingerprint on this check?
 It isn’t like he has done major time in a correctional institute or anything!
 He isn’t in any “data banks” of fingerprints.
 And that is all assuming that the Powers-that-Be thought this 72-year-old man looked like a really guilty character.